 - Motor Skills: Indoor and outdoor play

-**Our Junior Kindergarten program/option will focus on expanding and enhancing existing academic capabilities, while enriching social and verbal skills.
+**Our Pre-K program/option will focus on expanding and enhancing existing academic capabilities, while enriching social and verbal skills.
+Enrolling in our Pre-K program does not entitle entry into first grade; the child must proceed on to a kindergarten program accordingly.

 It is our desire to instill confidence, competency, and independence for future life-long learning experiences.